-Then there is also the Vila Fondi, an important national monument boasting a historic building and a museum containing Roman artefacts.
+Then there is also the Villa De Sangro di Fondi, an important national monument boasting a historic building and a Museo Archeologico di George Vallet containing Roman nymphaeum.
 Surrounding the Vila is a beautiful park, with wide-open green spaces, Mediterranean plant life, and absolutely breathtaking views.

 Those who enjoy outdoor activities may also enjoy the small park near the marina or a trip to one of the agriturismos in the area.
 An agriturismo is a local style of farm, featuring animals, hiking trails, and even cultural opportunities, such as cooking lessons in the local style.

 Much like Sant Agnello, it also features a great location and wonderful public transport links.
-This makes it another great choice for anyone planning to explore the Amalfi Coast region in its entirety, as opposed to just visiting Sorrento.
+This makes it another great choice for anyone planning to explore the Amalfi Coast region by train and sita bus in its entirety, as opposed to just visiting Sorrento.

-Stay In Piano Di Sorrento If you want to stay in a hotel near a marina; you want to explore the other towns and cities on the Amalfi Coast; you want a quieter, more local experience; you are traveling as a family or with small children; you want to take a boat ride or enjoy a drink while watching them, you are a fan of seafood.
+Stay In Piano Di Sorrento If you want cheaper lodging, shopping, and dining; you want a quieter, more local experience; you are traveling as a family or with small children;

 Best places to stay in Piano Di Sorrento:

-Villa Iolanda this guest house is in great location close to Meta Lido Beach, Marina di Alimuri Beach and Li Galli Island.
-The hotel has a garden , free WiFi, free private car parking for those who drive a car.
+budget ($): Villa Iolanda this guest house is in great location close to Meta Lido Beach, Marina di Alimuri Beach and Li Galli Island.
+The hotel has a garden, free WiFi, free private car parking for those who drive a car.
 You can also hire a car at the guest house.

-L’Angolo di Campagna Located 1.5 km from Lo Scaricatore Beach, this property offers garden views, free WiFi and free private car parking.
+budget ($): L’Angolo di Campagna, great bed and breakfast with sea views, located 1.5 km from Lo Scaricatore Beach.
+It boast family rooms, a garden, free WiFi and free private car parking.

-Our final destination of Priora lies to the southeast of Sorrento.
+Priora is located to the southeast of Sorrento.
 It is a primarily residential town, located roughly a 20-minute walk from Sorrento, in the hills inland.
 The primary reason that most people will choose to stay in Priora is that it is affordable for those on a budget.

 Due to being located away from the main tourist hubs and not containing many attractions of its own, hotel prices are significantly lower.
 You can find a cheap hotel or Airbnb here to suit almost any budget, making it a destination available to all.